-The more than 6,800 master's and doctoral students enrolled at NC State reflect the richness and diversity energizing the university community and come from 47 states and 93 different countries.
-In numbers of graduates, NC State is one of America's top forty doctorate-granting institutions according to the National Opinion Research Center Survey of Earned Doctorates.
-In 2002-2003, 1,501 men and women earned master's degrees while 322 earned doctoral degrees.
+The more than 6,300 Master's and doctoral students enrolled at NC State reflect the richness and diversity energizing the university community and come from 47 states and 93 different countries.
+In numbers of graduates, NC State is one of America's top 40 doctorate-granting institutions according to the National Opinion Research Center Survey of Earned Doctorates.
+In 2004, 1,4013men and women earned Master's degrees while 414 earned doctoral degrees.
 The university takes pride in its record for rapid doctoral time-to-degree, especially given the rigor of these programs.